ngchihuan/LightPyCL/README.md

 	* reflect and refract light from/into an arbitrarily shaped object.
 * Unpolarized rays are propagated in a physically correct fashion.
 * Power transmission and directivity analysis for unpolarized light.
-* Basic mesh transformations can be performed on optical elements.
+* Basic mesh transformations on optical elements.
-* Simulate many light sources efficiently by using a single light source and scene symmetries.
+* Leverageing of scene symmetries to simulate many light sources from results of one.
 * Generate optical elements directly from python either by revolving a 2D curve or parametrically generating a mesh.

 ## Prerequisites